Discovering Barcelona's Neighborhoods: A Guide for Renovation Enthusiasts

 Poble Sec – Up-and-Coming with Great Value

-Poble Sec sits between Montjuïc and the city centre and is becoming increasingly popular with expats looking for value.
+Poble Sec sits between Montjuïc and the city center and is becoming increasingly popular with those looking for value.

 Central but still authentic